 This post gives insight into places to visit in Puglia, exploring towns Ostuni, Locorotondo and popular Alberobello; with scenic pictures, unusual traditions and typical tourist spots.

-Away from the hustle and bustle of big cities such as Rome, Florence and Venice, Puglia is an example of untouched Italy; rural charm as well as boasting the longest coastline of mainland Italy.
+Away from the hustle and bustle of big cities such as Rome, Florence and, Venice, Puglia is an example of untouched Italy.
+Puglia has rural charm, great food, as well as, the longest coastline of mainland Italy.
+Woohoo!

 Whilst the region of Puglia, without doubt, gives tourists an insight into true Italian culture, there is still much to discover amongst the labyrinth of white-washed streets found in many of Puglia’s picturesque towns.